peteroupc/peteroupc.github.io/filenames.md

 ### File Name Length Limits

 Different file systems have different limits in the sizes of file names.
-To maximize compatibility with different file system limits, applications should avoid using file names longer than&mdash;
+To maximize compatibility with different file system limits, applications should avoid using file names longer than 63 Unicode code points.

-- 255 Unicode code points, if the names are limited to the basic characters given in the previous section, or
-- 63 Unicode code points, otherwise.

 (MS-DOS supported only file names with up to 8 bytes, followed optionally by "." and up to three more bytes, and with no more than one ".".
 Such a limit almost never occurs in practice today.)